Safety Policies and Procedures Manual

 Student Activities.
 Student activities, including activities of registered student organizations, are defined as activities which are not under the direct supervision of University employees.

 Volunteer.
-A volunteer is a person who, of their own free choice, performs any assigned or authorized duties for the University.
-A volunteer receives no wages and is registered and accepted as a volunteer in accordance with the policy and procedures in BPPM 60.81.
+A person who, of their own free choice, performs any assigned or authorized duties for the University.
+A volunteer receives no wages and is registered and accepted as a volunteer in accordance with the policy and procedures in UPPM 60.81.
 The department must report the volunteer’s hours to Human Resource Services (HRS) and pay a workers’ compensation coverage premium.

-See also Section 5.0 for additional requirements regarding the use of full-size passenger vans.
+See also Section 5.0 for additional requirements regarding the use of vans.

-University departments that operate motor vehicles must comply with the following policies:
+University departments that operate any University vehicles must comply with all applicable state and University policies.
+See Section 7.0.

 Authorizing officials are also responsible for ensuring that drivers comply with all requirements specified in the above policies.